RedisTimeSeries/RedisTimeSeries/docs/index.md

 Here we'll create a time series representing sensor temperature measurements.
 After you create the time series, you can send temperature measurements.
-Then you can query the data for a time range on some aggreagation rule.
+Then you can query the data for a time range on some aggregation rule.

 ### With `redis-cli`
 ```sh